vnikolov4/caf-avm-modules/README.md

 # you should not use it in prod - to change the repo content for existing tag
 git tag -f v0.1.0
-git push --force origin v0.1.0
+git push --force origin main --tags